nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 The proposed `sort` mechanism is facilitated within [TeachersPet.java](https://github.com/AY2223S1-CS2103T-T09-4/tp/tree/master/src/main/java/seedu/address/model/TeachersPet.java).
-The `SortCommand` object will be creating a comparator based on the argument received and pass to `TeachersPet` so that it will return the list of person as per usual.
+The `SortCommand` object will be creating a comparator based on the argument received and pass to `TeachersPet` so that it will return the list of student as per usual.
 Additionally, it implements the following operation:
-- `TeachersPet#SortPersons(ComparatorM<Person>)` -- Updates the `persons` by sorting the list with the given `Comparator`
+- `TeachersPet#SortPersons(ComparatorM<Person>)` -- Updates the `students` by sorting the list with the given `Comparator`

 The following diagram illustrates how the operation works: